Yoga Provence La Belle Vie Beyond the Mat

 The whiffs of paella cooking invaded my subconscious.
 It was time for a Flamenco dance party!
 The inclement weather was not about to dampen the energy inside.
 Talented Flamenco dancers performed for the group and then challenged us to learn a few of the steps.
 We tried, laughed, and some of us (not me) managed to pick up the moves.
 Perfect timing as the paella awaited the hungry dancer-yogis.

 Provence Alpilles Setting

 Riding my bike to the Sunday morning yoga session, I enjoy the beautiful Alpilles views.
 The setting is a natural choice for La Belle Vie Project’s concept.
 Combining regular studio yogis with visitors keen to experience the highlights of the region is a winning formula.
-Harriett Spalding, Sabrina Sadeghi Millecamps, Julia Mitton and Alice Coloma are the faced behind the concept, each one of these talented ladies brings their skills to the team.
+Harriett Spalding, Sabrina Sadeghi Millecamps, Julia Mitton, and Alice Coloma are the faces behind the concept.
+Each one of these talented ladies brings their skills to the team.

 Beyond the Yoga Mat

 Sadly, dog-sitting duty and other errands kept me from participating in the full La Belle Vie Project agenda.
 However, it was not without a pang of jealousy as the group headed out on activities that included a picnic lunch, a visit to Carrières de Lumières, horseback riding in the Camargue, a private tour of Lucien Clergue’s photos at the Anne Clergue Galerie, a painting session, and wine tasting.
 The delight was evident in the smiles.
 I’m not the only one who can’t wait for the next La Belle Vie Project.